-- same duration and no early repayment or impairment is recognised; and - The fair value of the PFI liabilities is taken to be the same as the carrying value as the loans that make up the PFI contract liabilities are held by and are under the control of the PFI provider.
++The fair value of the PFI liabilities are taken to be the same as the carrying value as the loans that make up the PFI contract.
+Liabilities are held by and are under the control of the PFI provider.
 The Authority does not have the option to refinance the debt.